Skip to main content

 What is tricuspid atresia?

-The tricuspid valve is the opening between the right atrium (the upper chamber) and the right ventricle (the lower chamber).
-In a normal heart, the right side receives oxygen-poor blood (blue blood) from the body’s veins.
-It pumps the blue blood to the lungs to receive oxygen.
-The oxygen-rich blood (red blood) returns from the lungs to the left side of the heart, which pumps the blood to the body.
+The tricuspid valve is the opening between the right upper chamber of the heart (the right atrium) and the right lower chamber of the heart (right ventricle).
+(In a normal heart, the right side receives blood that is low in oxygen from the body’s veins.
+It pumps the oxygen-poor blood to the lungs to receive oxygen.
+The oxygen-rich blood then returns from the lungs to the left side of the heart, which pumps the blood to the body.

-A heart with the congenital heart disease tricuspid atresia is characterized by poorly developed right heart structures and has:
+A heart with tricuspid atresia is poorly developed on the right side, including:

-- An atrial septal defect (a hole between the right atrium and left atrium) so oxygen-poor and oxygen-rich blood mix inside of the heart
+• A hole between the right atrium and left atrium (atrial septal defect) that allows oxygen-poor and oxygen-rich blood to mix inside of the heart

-They usually also have a ventricular septal defect, a hole between the right ventricle and left ventricle.
+Most children with tricuspid atresia also have a ventricular septal defect, which is a hole between the right ventricle and left ventricle.

-Tricuspid atresia in children is often associated with pulmonary stenosis or narrowing of the pulmonary valve.
-Tricuspid atresia can also be associated with transposition of the great arteries, where the aorta — the large artery that carries blood to the body — arises from the small right ventricle, and the pulmonary artery (lung artery) arises from the large left ventricle.
+Tricuspid atresia in children is often linked with pulmonary stenosis, which is a narrowing of the pulmonary valve.
+Tricuspid atresia can also be linked with transposition of the great arteries, which is when the aorta (the large artery that carries oxygen-rich blood to the body) and the pulmonary artery (the large artery that carries oxygen-poor blood from the heart to the lungs) are connected to the heart abnormally.

-Tricuspid atresia is a single-ventricle lesion, because the heart has only one functioning ventricle (the left ventricle).
+Tricuspid atresia is a single-ventricle defect, because the heart has only one functioning ventricle (the left ventricle).

 Signs and symptoms of tricuspid atresia